ternaris/marv-robotics/docs/migrate/index.rst

 Changes to access control
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-MARV supports access control profiles (see :ref:`cfg_marv_acl`) that dictate who is permitted to perform what.
+MARV supports access control profiles that dictate who is permitted to perform what.
 Profiles map actions like ``comment`` or ``tag`` to lists of user groups that are permitted to perform these actions.
 This version of MARV cleans up and streamlines the list of supported verbs.

 If you created a custom profile, please refer to :mod:`marv_webapi.acls` as an example and make sure to adjust your custom profile to use the new action verbs.